 You can guide a person to a decision when they trust you.
 You must be authentic and genuine, respected and knowledgeable.
 Have confidence, yet show empathy and be sincere.
 Connecting with your client and establishing a relationship is huge.
 For example, ask about their family and interests; this will build on that trust and set yourself apart from your competition, while strengthening your relationship.

-When you eliminate the surprises, you improve collaboration.
+Eliminating surprises improves collaboration.
 Clients will be more likely to communicate better with you when they know how much they’ll be charged in advance.
-This improved relationship will also help you upsell your other services.

 The LivePlan Method for advisory services supports this concept.
 You can easily cost out our advising services by mapping out who will do the work, the cost of that employee’s time, and the amount of time it will take to do the task.
 Don’t overthink it—just take the steps to properly plan your pricing.
 It will be so worth it!